-It means that for the first time, judges have the ability to dismiss a DUI.
+It means that for the first time in a while, the judges have the ability to dismiss Misdemeanor Cases.
 Previous to this, a judge had no power to interfere in the prosecutor’s decision to file a criminal case.
 Now, not only the judge can dismiss a case, but also, the arrest can be sealed.

 Right now, the criteria to get California Penal Code 1001.95 is not clear.
 It is expected that some judges will refuse to grant PC 1001.95 diversion, but it is also possible that some judges will.
-For example, when a prosecutor files a low BAC DUI or when you almost qualified for mental health diversion.
-This brings us to the next point.
+For example, when a prosecutor files a low BAC DUI or when you are don’t qualified for mental health diversion or military diversion.

 Penal Code Section 1001.36 (Mental Health Diversion)